Sea of Japan naming dispute

+In 2020, the IHO has moved toward a new standard (S-130), which uses numerical identifiers for sea areas instead of sea area names in S-23.

 The involved countries (especially Japan and South Korea) have advanced a variety of arguments to support their preferred name(s).
 Many of the arguments revolve around determining when the name Sea of Japan became the common name.
 South Korea argues that historically the more common name was East Sea, Sea of Korea, or another similar variant.
 South Korea further argues that the name Sea of Japan did not become common until Korea was under Japanese rule, at which time it had no ability to influence international affairs.
-Japan argues that the name Sea of Japan has been the most common international name since at least the beginning of the 19th century, long before its annexation of Korea.
+Japan argues that the name Sea of Japan has been the most common international name since at least the beginning of the 19th century, long before its annexation of Korea, and it was in use during its period of isolation when Japan had little to no contact with foreign nations.
 Both sides have conducted studies of antiquarian maps, but the two countries have produced divergent research results.
 Additional arguments have been raised regarding the underlying geography of the sea as well as potential problems regarding the ambiguity of one name or the other.